tendermint/tendermint/docs/architecture/adr-071-proposer-based-timestamps.md

 Currently, a validator waiting for a proposal will proceed past the propose step if the configured propose timeout is reached and no proposal is seen.
 Proposer-based timestamps requires changing this timeout logic.

-The proposer will now wait until its local time exceeds the `LastCommit.Timestamp` to propose a block.
+The proposer will now wait until its current known Unix time exceeds the `LastCommit.Timestamp` to propose a block.
 The validators must now take this and some other factors into account when deciding when to timeout the propose step.
 Specifically, the propose step timeout must also take into account potential inaccuracy in the validator’s clock and in the clock of the proposer.
 Additionally, there may be a delay communicating the proposal message from the proposer to the other validators.